 History is not lost, it’s a living foundation for the modern cultural labyrinth.
 In this melding of Catalan and French, beyond their differences is their deep respect for the land, a unifying entity across the borders and a commonality above everything else.
 While other parts of the coast may have modernized, these village surroundings have remained wild, practically untouched apart from the vineyards, and even they are terraced within the natural topographical fabric.
 An abundance of sanctuaries in the area attract divers, snorkelers and photographers, supporting the beauty of the wilderness.
 While much of the French coastline has become something of a cliché mise-en-scène, Banyuls is too niche, rough and wild, too resistant to frills; a raw, resilient beauty unwilling to be tamed by consumerism.

-When in the foothills I looked across the valley to the mountain range, depending on the time of day and the way the light hit, especially when it became a rich orange, the foliage emerged in dimensions so sharp that if I looked too closely I lost my depth perception, as if the mountain were at arms length.
+When in the foothills I looked across the valley to the mountain range, and depending on the time of day or the way the light hit, especially when it became a rich orange, the foliage emerged in dimensions so sharp that if I looked too closely I lost my depth perception, as if the mountain were at arms length.
 And then I was the mountain, in a dreamlike state.
 My friend Pedro handed me an orange carpel he picked from the overhanging tree.
-The burst of flavor snapped me back to my feet standing on the opposite hill on a footpath in the olive grove, again looking across the valley.
+The burst of flavor snapped me back to my feet, standing on the opposite hill on a footpath in the olive grove, looking once again across the valley.
 Rather the opposite of an out of body experience, where sight became taste it was a palpable vision.

 Leaning into our merging history, I sensed walking in Lisa’s footsteps eighty years later, hearing the same friendly voices she heard, considered the way the light warmed my face the way it warmed hers, considered turning the same corner, considered the trees that have seen me pass beneath them as they’ve seen her, as they’ve seen the gendarmes in pursuit.